 Let your child see what you do to honour veterans.
 Bring your child with you on a visit to your local cenotaph, attend a veterans parade, or participate in a Remembrance Day ceremony.
 But if your child is too young to sit quietly without disrupting others, it’s best to wait another year.

 Wear a poppy to show your support and encourage your child to wear one too.
 You can either use a sticker or swap out the usual straight pin with a safety pin to make it safer for young children.
+Explain that we wear poppies to remember those who have given their lives in battle, as commemorated in the famous World War One poem “In Flanders Fields” (written below).

 Make a Remembrance Day wreath with your child.
 Sometimes working together on a project creates a more relaxed space to talk and ask questions.
 As you work on this wreath, curious children may also appreciate hearing or learning the words to the poem “In Flanders Fields” written by Lieutenant Colonel John McCrae, a Canadian physician, in 1915.